What is the Hyper-V Virtual Switch and how does it work?80

 Networking in Hyper-V commonly confuses newcomers, even those with experience in other hypervisors.
 The Hyper-V virtual switch is one of the product’s steeper conceptual hurdles, but quite simple once you invest the time to learn about it.
 Digesting this article will provide the necessary knowledge to properly plan a Hyper-V virtual switch and understand how it will operate in production.
 I will not spend any time on network configuration for System Center Virtual Machine Manager, but because that product needlessly over-complicates the situation with multiple pointless layers, the solid grounding on the Hyper-V virtual switch that can be obtained from this article is critical if you don’t want to be hopelessly lost in VMM.
+If you know all about the Hyper-V Virtual Switch, but want a guide on how to create it, we have that here.

 What is the Hyper-V Virtual Switch?